beardedmogul/TwinCATDarkMode/README.md

 > :warning: I am not responsible for anything that happens as a result of you **following** OR ***not following*** the instructions below!

-> The upper editor in online view remains white.
-There are reports of unexplained VS crashes, possibly due to changes made here.
+> There are reports of unexplained VS crashes, possibly due to changes made here.
 See the warning above!

+> The upper editor in online view will remain white.
+This is a known issue for which I have no solution currently.

 ## Instructions